JoaoVCP/JoaoVCP/README.md

 Hello!
 Welcome to my Github profile 👋
-My name is John and my nickname is "JohnCPG"
+My name is John and my nickname is "JohnPCG"

 - 🔭 I’m currently working on improve my skills with programming languages and databases.
 - 🌱 I’m currently learning: